ShaunPark/fluentbit_slack_output/README.md

 - Message_Field : key for first line of slack message
 - Max_Attachments : number of max attachments of 1 slack message. ( Defaut : 5, Max : 20)

+- Color value of attachment from data with key 'color' (Default : #A9AAAA)

 # Reference

 "slack.go" : copied from https://github.com/ashwanthkumar/slack-go-webhook and modified to add block feature